Arakawa's syndrome II

 Arakawa's syndrome II is an autosomal dominant metabolic disorder that causes a deficiency of the enzyme tetrahydrofolate-methyltransferase; affected individuals cannot properly metabolize methylcobalamin, a type of Vitamin B_{12}.

 Presentation

 This disorder causes neurological problems, including intellectual disability, brain atrophy and ventricular dilation, myoclonus, hypotonia, and epilepsy.

 It is also associated with growth retardation, megaloblastic anemia, pectus excavatum, scoliosis, vomiting, diarrhea, and hepatosplenomegaly.

 Genetics

 Arakawa's syndrome II has an autosomal dominant pattern of inheritance.

 Arakawa's syndrome II is inherited in an autosomal dominant manner.
 This means the defective gene responsible for disorder is located on an autosome, and one copy of the defective gene is sufficient to cause the disorder when inherited from a parent who has the disorder.

 Eponym

-It is called "Arakawa syndrome 2" after Tsuneo Arakawa (1949–2003), a Japanese Physician.; in this context, "Arakawa syndrome 1" refers to Glutamate formiminotransferase deficiency.
+The syndrome is named after Tsuneo Arakawa (1949–2003), a Japanese physician. ("Arakawa syndrome I" refers to glutamate formiminotransferase deficiency.)